Scaldev/Icros/README.md

 # Icros

-A general purpose Discord App for a now-dead server.
-Its main goal was to provide a profile system for members, with a currency, EXP, items, etc.
+Icros a general purpose Discord App, featuring:
+- General commands ()
+- A profile system (money, exp, about me, etc).
+- A shop system with UI-friendly features.